March 1, 2012

 As you know it’s not about being the biggest it’s about being the best.
 And I define that as being able to serve our customers like no other.
 Denis Kurdi, one of my new business partners, said it best, “It’s a merger of value, and together we will be able to deliver the widest array of services and data collection products at very competitive prices.
 In the process, we’ll redefine the buying and servicing of data collection products and systems.”

-Our new company will operate under one name: Viascan and I’ll become the CIO and VP of Systems & ...Full Article
+Our new company will operate under one name: Viascan and I’ll become the CIO and VP of Systems & Solutions. ...Full Article

 January 13, 2009